 Successful people understand that and schedule themed days or practice task batching to maximize productivity.

-For example, Mondays can be for calls with clients, Tuesdays are dedicated for team meetings, and so on.
+For example, Mondays can be for calls with clients, Tuesdays are dedicated for team meetings, that can be managed in team management system, and so on.
 If you manage multiple projects, you can have project-themed days.
 For example, Wednesdays are for project A and Thursdays are for project B.

 Having themed days help us focus more because we stick to specific tasks and are not distracted by constant switching among priorities, so we stay productive and end up getting more work done.

 Not only work: planning for personal life

 When there’s not much except work going on, it’s easy to procrastinate and get burned out.
 Nothing is waiting for us after we log off, so we might as well watch this TV show now and work later, or drag the report for more hours than it really takes to complete.

 As opposed to it, knowing that you have dinner with friends or another activity scheduled for the evening will keep you motivated to finish work earlier.
 Successful people usually have many things going on in their lives, both at work and at leisure.

 Successful people like Bill Gates get the work done, even if it’s not the most enjoyable one.
 But they also try to spend some time every day doing something they love.
 And that, more often than not, revolves around their personal lives.

 Tip: Don’t forget about simple things.
 Get fresh air, eat dinner that’s made out of real food, listen to calming music to decompress, and get quality sleep.
 Whatever self-care looks like for you, make sure it’s a part of your daily routine.
 Even routine can be brought into time management systems to stay productive.